TheGreatGooo/HomeLabSmith/k8s/nginx/README.md

 The nginx configuration is in `nginx.conf` and the monitor configuration is in `config.json`.
 Both are stored in a single ConfigMap.

+Additionally, the NGINX ConfigMap Updater service uses a separate configmap for the inference service URL:
+- `inference-service-config` in the `inference-manager` namespace

 ## Monitoring

 The sidecar container monitors nginx access logs for specific URI patterns and triggers HTTP endpoints when those patterns haven't been active for 10 minutes.